LED Flasher Installation

 - The first thing to do is remove both side covers and the seat.

 - With the seat off, you will be able to see the stock flasher unit on the right side of the motorcycle, just in front of the frame.
-Below is an image showing you just where it is!
-(Click on all of the images on this page to see a larger version!)
+Below is an image showing you just where it is.

 - Disconnect the wire connector from the flasher unit.